digital-land/digital-land/content/project/local-plans/alpha/index.md

 ## Learnings

+#### Importance of the data
+Local plan and policy data is a vital and fundamental part of the emerging national data infrastructure for planning.

-### Data standard
+#### Data standard
 A data standard for local plan timetables and policies improves how information about local plans can be communicated.

-### Common language
+#### Common language
 Whilst a data standard for plan timetables and policy categories is useful, the greatest value is creating a common language for describing policies.

-Many terms have very specific meanings, but those meanings can be different in different contexts.
+Many terms have very specific meanings, but those meanings can change in different contexts.
 Examples of words that have caused confusion in user research are ‘area’, ‘strategic’, ‘supplementary’, ‘policy’, ‘evidence’, ‘status’ and ‘commitment’.
 It is important to use language that makes sense to all users of the data.

-### Presenting the data
+#### Presenting the data
 Presenting local plans data in a variety of clear, accessible formats, will help policymakers, planning inspectors, and local planning authorities recognise the value of the data.
 This will also help them to use the data more easily, and with greater confidence.

-### Importance of the data
-Local plan and policy data is a vital and fundamental part of the emerging national data infrastructure for planning.

 ## Opportunities